 Climate change is happening now, and it’s the most serious threat to life on our planet.
-Fortunately, there are plenty of solutions to climate change, they are well-understood.
+Luckily, there are plenty of solutions to climate change and they are well-understood.

 Core to all climate change solutions is reducing greenhouse gas emissions, which must get to zero as soon as possible.